-I am a current masters student at the University of Maine pursuing a dual-degree in marine biology and marine policy.
-The focus of my research is on the management of soft-shell clams here in Maine.
-The soft-shell clam industry is a unique case of co-management wherein local municipalities work in concert with the State Department of Marine Resources to regulate the commercial and recreational harvest of clams.
+I recently graduated from the dual-degree masters program at the University of Maine where I studied both marine biology and marine policy.
+My research focused on the management of the Maine soft-shell clam fishery, a unique case of co-management wherein local municipalities work in concert with the State Department of Marine Resources to regulate the commercial and recreational harvest of clams.

-I have a keen interest in sustainable, small-scale fisheries and am dedicated to finding ways to better incorporate fishermen knowledge and participation into decision-making processes.
+I have a keen interest in sustainable resource use and management and am dedicated to identifying ways to better incorporate local knowledge and participation into decision-making processes.
 Local knowledge can make a key difference in developing policy and regulations that will be successful in meeting goals.
-By finding avenues for stakeholders to participate in the process – we can build better management programs.
+By finding avenues for stakeholders to participate in the process – we can build better management programs whether they concern fish, water quality, plants, or other natural resources.

 ~Elisabeth A. Maxwell